 One in three American adults has high blood pressure, and getting it under control is crucial for preventing strokes, kidney disease and heart attacks.
 Because hypertension (high blood pressure) has no symptoms, it is often called the silent killer.
 Hypertension is usually treated with medications, but finding the right drug or combination of drugs can involve trial and error.

 Every medication has side effects, but they don't affect everyone equally.
-The 8-page guide offers information on the pros and cons of each type of medicine along with details on non-drug approaches to lowering blood pressure with diet, supplements and special foods such as chocolate, pomegranates and beets.
-The guide is downloadable only.
+In this guide, you'll learn about the pros and cons of each type of medicine along with many details on non-drug approaches to lowering blood pressure with diet, supplements and special foods such as chocolate, pomegranates and beets.
+The eGuide is an electronic (online) resource only.

 I was on lisinopril and I had terrible large hives right after I started taking it, I had no Idea this medication would create this issue, I didn’t think a dr would give me a medication that would have this side effect, I thought the welted hives was an allergic reaction to a food I ate, never had hives before this, then I was in the Wisconsin back woods and my throat swelled closed and I couldn’t breath or talk but luckily a small opening opened in my throat and I could get a little air in but couldn’t talk for awhile till the swelling went down.
 I thought my throat swelling was due to tonsil issues,, nope it was the lisinopril then the dr put me on amlodipine and the same swelling happened, it was awful.
 Now the dr wants me to take hydralazine and I’m afraid to take it but when my blood pressure goes to 160/80 I take one but it make my pulse race and I feel like my heart is racing more.
 I’m not what the dr will do when I see him next time but I am afraid not to take the medication and afraid to take it.
 This review gave me a lot of answers to my questions, very helpful